Trip Leader: Gareth McCormack

 Photographers of all levels of experience and ability are welcome to join the workshop.
 Whatever your level, Gareth will help you extend your skills over the course of the weekend.

-The photography course begins with a welcome session on Friday evening, where we discuss the weekend itinerary, and note the main photographic points we’ll be addressing during the workshop.
+The photography workshop begins with a welcome session on Friday evening, where we discuss the weekend itinerary, and note the main photographic points we’ll be addressing during our time together.
 The Saturday and Sunday will be split between outdoor field trips and indoor theory sessions.
 The workshop ends at 3pm on Sunday, allowing participants plenty of time to travel home on Sunday evening.

 The exact locations of our outdoor sessions will be dictated by weather conditions on the day.
 September can often bring clear, calm conditions, but the area also offers a variety of interesting locations that provide photo opportunities even in poor weather.
 Dawn and dusk trips will be included wherever conditions permit.

 Within the village of Enniscrone, we can explore vantage points across the beach and sand dunes.
 A few minutes’ drive to the east, shelves of coastal limestone are pockmarked with rock pools that reflect the colours of the sunset.
 To the west the ruins of 15th-century Rosserk Abbey often provide a perfect morning reflection.
 Further west into Mayo, numerous vantage points take advantage of the dramatic Atlantic coastline.
 Downpatrick Head is perhaps the cream of these, and if we’re lucky we might be able to shoot from the cave beneath the headland.
 The bog and mountain vistas of Ballycroy National Park are another option, offering countless more scenic panoramas.

 Though all these locations are strikingly beautiful, each spot provides its own challenges and opportunities in terms of photography.
 As we explore each location we will discuss the merits of different shooting techniques and approaches to composition, and experiment with various vantage points across the scene.